Nuclear disarmament and non-proliferation

 Strengthening nuclear and radiological security

-The Weapons Threat Reduction Program’s (WTRP) supports programming initiatives to enhance international nuclear and radiological security, as well as to prevent the trafficking of nuclear and radiological materials.
+The Weapons Threat Reduction Program (WTRP) supports programming initiatives to enhance international nuclear and radiological security, as well as to prevent the trafficking of nuclear and radiological materials.

 Canada’s main activities as part of this program are:

-- to improve physical protection of nuclear materials
+- prevention of illicit trafficking of nuclear materials

-- to support verification and compliance activities related to relevant international agreements in support of broader non-proliferation objectives
+- support for verification and compliance activities to reinforce broader non-proliferation and disarmament issues

 Nuclear and radiological threat reduction in action